BeccAllfor1/django-todo-list/README.md

 - Notifications to inform user when actions have been successful or unsuccessful.

-## **Non-MVP Features**
+## **Future Features**
-- The following features are considered out of scope for the initial sprint of the MVP but may be implemented in future versions:
+- The following features may be implemented in future sprints:

 - Email notification on creating a task to inform allocated family member of task.

 - Adding due dates for specific tasks to assist with organisation.

 - Search functionality for improved viewing of tasks.

+ -Task categories and filtering for improved organisation and prioritisation.

+ -Allocated user views to help allocated user organise their own tasks, improving management of those tasks.

 ### **Home Page**
 *Navigation bar:*